Bibekbista0406/Purpose/README.md

 # Purpose
-Purpose Your Girl With Funny way
+Purpose Your Girl In Funny way